 David J. Robinson

 David also teaches an appellate legal clinic at the University of Illinois College of Law.
-He has authored numerous state-wide and national publications (most recently, "DUI and Blood Tests after Birchfield v.
-North Dakota," Illinois Bar Journal (Oct.
-2016) and frequently lectures on topics important to the bench and bar (for example, "Search, Seizure & Technical Foundations: A Guide to Success," 55th Annual Ed-Con, CSI (April 2017) and "The 14th Amendment: Due Process and John Quincy Adams," Adams Co.
-Law Day Forum (May 2017)).
-David also writes a recurring column in the Chicago Daily Law Bulletin and publishes a monthly Case Law Update for the Agency.
+He has authored numerous state-wide and national publications (see, "DUI and Blood Tests after Birchfield v.
+North Dakota," Illinois Bar Journal) and frequently lectures on topics important to the bench and bar (see, "Search, Seizure & Technical Foundations: A Guide to Success," 55th Annual Ed-Con, CSI and "The 14th Amendment: Due Process and John Quincy Adams," Adams Co.
+Law Day Forum).
+David also contributes columns to the Chicago Daily Law Bulletin and publishes case law updates for the Agency.